python/cpython/Doc/reference/import_machinery.rst

 Python has only one type of module object, and all modules are of this type, regardless of whether the module is implemented in Python, C, or something else.
 To help organize modules and provide a naming hierarchy, Python has a concept of :term:`packages <package>`.

+You can think of packages as the directories on a file system and modules as files within directories, but don't take this analogy too literally since packages and modules need not originate from the file system.
+For the purposes of this documentation, we'll use this convenient analogy of directories and files.
+Like file system directories, packages are organized hierarchically, and packages may themselves contain subpackages, as well as regular modules.

 It's important to keep in mind that all packages are modules, but not all modules are packages.
 Or put another way, packages are just a special kind of module.
-Although usually unnecessary, introspection of various module object attributes can determine whether a module is a package or not.

-Packages can contain other packages and modules, while modules generally do not contain other modules or packages.
-You can think of packages as the directories on a file system and modules as files within directories, but don't take this analogy too literally since packages and modules need not originate from the file system.
-For the purposes of this documentation, we'll use this convenient analogy of directories and files.
+Specifically, any module that contains an ``__path__`` attribute is considered a package.

 All modules have a name.
-Packages also have names, and subpackages can be nested arbitrarily deeply.
-Subpackage names are separated from their parent package by dots, akin to Python's standard attribute access syntax.
+Subpackage names are separated from their parent package name by dots, akin to Python's standard attribute access syntax.
 Thus you might have a module called :mod:`sys` and a package called :mod:`email`, which in turn has a subpackage called :mod:`email.mime` and a module within that subpackage called :mod:`email.mime.text`.

 Regular packages